silviya-stoyanova/Shake-it/README.md

 ## Client side

-### The client side of the application relies on the framework ReactJS (*a powerful component-based JavaScript library that uses server-side rendering (SSR)*) and also on several other libraries:
+### The client side of the application relies on the library ReactJS (*a powerful component-based JavaScript library that uses server-side rendering (SSR)*) and also on several other libraries:
 1. **react-dom** - used to access and modify the DOM
 2. **react-router-dom** - provides client-side routing, used to build a single-page web application with navigation without the page refreshing as the user navigates
 3. **react-scripts** - a package that includes scripts and configuration used by create-react-app